 There are 7 generations based on their birth years.
 Their attitudes and beliefs were shaped by their times and experiences.
-As of 2023, there are five generations in the workplace: traditionalists (silent), Baby Boomers, Generation X, millennials, and Generation Z per the Bureau of Labor Statistics.
+As of 2023, there are five generations in the workplace: Traditionalists (silent), Baby Boomers, Generation X, Millennials, and Generation Z per the Bureau of Labor Statistics.

 However, it is important to note that this presentation will provide generalizations, and not all members of each generation would exhibit noted characteristics.
+Persons in a generation can be blends.